python/cpython/Doc/reference/datamodel.rst

    A :term:`file object` represents an open file.
-Various shortcuts are available to create file objects: the :func:`open` built-in function, and also :func:`os.popen`, :func:`os.fdopen`, and the :meth:`makefile` method of socket objects (and perhaps by other functions or methods provided by extension modules).
+Various shortcuts are available to create file objects: the :func:`open` built-in function, and also :func:`os.popen`, :func:`os.fdopen`, and the :meth:`~socket.socket.makefile` method of socket objects (and perhaps by other functions or methods provided by extension modules).

    The objects ``sys.stdin``, ``sys.stdout`` and ``sys.stderr`` are
    initialized to file objects corresponding to the interpreter's standard